NateV/Inquisimin-Elm/README.md

 [^Either]: If you are familiar with the Either monad, `ask` and the `QuestionView`s basically work like the Either monad.

 Now we've got everything we need for a simple guided interview running in the browser.
 We'll ask a series of questions to the user and present them with the results.
 From there, other parts of an application can do something else with that collected data.

+### Where a DictModel can and cannot get you

+DictModel interviews can handle branching paths.
+See [this example](examples/BranchingDictModel.elm)

+DictModel interviews have other limitations.
+They currently don't support asking a user for an unknown number of some repeated item.
+(A `Collection` in the more complicated non-DictModel interviews).
+If you are using the helpers for making questions for users, these views will all create HTML views, so you cannot use Elm-UI instead.
+These interviews also do not currently support input validation.
+If these restrictions don't work for you, you'll need to go beyond `DictModel` interviews.
+We'll see in this section how `DictModel` interviews work, and then we'll see how to go beyond them in the next section.

 ## Complexity beyond what DictModel can handle: TypedModel Interviews